 Exams and Tests

 The infection is diagnosed by identifying the fungus in a culture taken from a skin lesion.
 This usually requires a skin biopsy.

 This infection is treated with antifungal drugs such as amphotericin B, itraconazole, ketoconazole, or fluconazole.
 Either oral or intravenous (directly in the vein) drugs are used, depending on the form and stage of the disease.

-What happens depends on the form of blastomycosis and the individual's immune system.
-In immunosuppressed individuals, long-term treatment may be required to prevent symptoms from coming back.
+What happens depends on the form of blastomycosis and the person's immune system.
+People with a suppressed immune system may need long-term treatment to prevent symptoms from coming back.

 Some of the skin problems caused by blastomycosis can be similar to skin problems caused by other illnesses.
-Tell your doctor if you develop any worrisome skin problems.
+Tell your heath care provider if you develop any worrisome skin problems.

 Kauffman CA. Blastomycosis.
 In: Goldman L, Shafer AI, eds.Goldman's Cecil Medicine